Delivering a new data publishing platform for Wales - Alpha phase

 A slide from our bilingual presentation, outlining an example user need for StatsWales

-Over the 8 weeks we achieved our objectives of validating our riskiest assumptions and identifying what it is we should develop into Beta.
-We’ve developed the most promising approaches to build out for data providers to import and process their data for publication, as well as for data consumers to find and view that data.
+Over the 8 weeks of Alpha we were able to validated our riskiest assumptions and identify what we should develop in Beta.
+Including the most promising solutions for data providers to import and process their data for publication, and for data consumers to find and view that data.

-Our new approach of implementing service wide reference tables means teams can avoid reprocessing similar data again and again, which will not only reduce the time to create new data sets but also increase consistency and the ability to cross-reference different datasets.
+Our new approach of implementing service-wide standardised data will mean teams will be able to avoid reprocessing the similar data every time.
+This will not only reduce the time to create new datasets, but also increase consistency and the ability to cross-reference different datasets.

-Once we had confidence in what we were going to build, we then developed the roadmap for doing so.
-We’ve got our 12 month plan for delivery, covering moving into Private Beta (i.e. sharing an early version of the service to a small group of users so we can begin gathering feedback from users within a controlled environment), followed by a Public Beta (opening the service up to all users, once we have full confidence in its performance)
+We've produced a 12 month roadmap for delivery, starting with a Private Beta where we'll share an early version of the service to a small group of users so we can begin gathering feedback from users within a controlled environment.
+This will be followed by a Public Beta where we'll open the service up to all users, once we have full confidence in its performance.

-CDPS wanted to share their positive exepriences of the assessment with our team, you can read their blog post here.
-Government transformation magazine also celebrated our user-first approach for this service in their deep dive into UK government data maturity.
+You can read CDPS's blog where they share their positive experiences of the assessment process with our team.
+Government Transformation Magazine also celebrated our user-first approach for this service in their deep-dive into UK government data maturity.

-Thanks to this solid groundwork, the team are now working through the Beta phase, building out the key journeys explored in Alpha, and beginning to work through the design, test, iterate, build process for each of the additional user journeys required to deliver the Minium Viable Product (MVP).
+Thanks to this solid groundwork, the team are now working through the Beta phase, building out the key journeys explored in Alpha.
+We're working through the design, test, iterate, build process for each of the additional user journeys required to deliver the Minimum Viable Product (MVP).

-Once the MVP is ready, we’ll be releasing a Private Beta of the new service in the autumn, to a limited selection of users.
-This will enable us to test and improve the service within a real life setting, before opening the service up to all users as part of the Public beta in 2025.
+Once the MVP is ready, we’ll be releasing a Private Beta of the new service, to a limited selection of users.
+This will enable us to test and improve the service within a real life setting, before opening the service up to all users as part of the Public Beta later in 2025.

 Get in touch